Wi-sp/AnimationModule/README.md

 -- This code can play client sided animations from any Roblox game there is.
 It is fully Open Sourced you are allowed to improve it if you'd like.
+(This is mainly used for executors)

 -- How to use example...
 (Copy the RAW file of this or it will get messed up)